FAForever/wiki-pages/Development/Mapping/Gaea.md

 {.links-list}

 # Texturing in Gaea:
 This tutorial on texturing in Gaea will teach you how to set up a texturing prototype using the masks you learnt to generate in tutorial two.
 Using this prototype, you can quickly evaluate your masks and make changes where needed.
-Additionally we will discuss the use of Satmaps in preparation for creating the map-wide albedo generation we will discussin tutorial four.
+Additionally we will discuss the use of Satmaps in preparation for creating the map-wide albedo generation, for which a seperate tutorial is made available.
 Lastly, we will discuss how to create custom textures to further improve the aestethics of your map.

 [Link to tutorial]